 Watson's Mill on the Rideau River is one of many attractions in the area featuring a Farmer's Market in the square and tours through the old mill.

 Looking for an estate where you can stable your horse?
 The semi-rural eastern edge of Manotick is where Ottawa’s house builders have let their imaginations run riot.
 If you can customize it, enlarge it, or cover it with marble, someone in this exclusive enclave has probably done it.

-Living in the Rideau Forest, you will enjoy the best of both worlds: the custom designed, secluded home you’ve always wanted, that is just a short drive from anywhere in Ottawa.
+Living in Rideau Forest, Mahogany or Manotick Estates you will enjoy the best of both worlds: the custom designed, secluded home you’ve always wanted, that is just a short drive from anywhere in Ottawa.
 You can work, shop or play knowing that your family retreat is just 15 minutes away.